ozontech/http-ringpop/README.md

 curl http://localhost:3000/ -i
 ```

-You will see smth like that (request received by one instance but handled by another):
+You will see something like that (request received by one instance but handled by another):
 ```bash
 HTTP/1.1 200 OK
 Content-Length: 50